Can a DWI Be Reduced: Your Complete Guide to Charge Reduction Options

 Strategies Attorneys Use to Negotiate DWI Reductions

 Can a DWI be reduced depends substantially on attorney negotiation skills and strategic approaches.
 Experienced lawyers file suppression motions challenging evidence admissibility.
-Successfully excluding breathalyzer results or field sobriety tests weakens prosecution cases, creating pressure to offer favorable plea agreements rather than proceed to trial with limited evidence.
+Excluding certain evidence, such as breathalyzer results or field sobriety tests, can weaken the prosecution’s case and may influence plea discussions depending on the circumstances.

 Defense attorneys obtain and analyze: